BACK TO STAFF INFO

 campstaff@shilohnyc.org

-Provide audio and visual tech support for camp, document camp sessions through pictures and video, and teach A/V activity class.
+Provide audio and visual tech support for camp, document camp sessions through pictures and video.

 General Responsibilities:

-To coordinate upkeep and maintenance of camp audio and visual equipment, coordinate with camp staff in order to create all audio and visual needs for all camp activities, document all camp activities through pictures and video, and teach audio/visual activities class.
-Fully participate in the camp activity program as time permits.
-Set an example for other staff with energy, enthusiasm, and excitement.
+Coordinate the maintenance and upkeep of camp audio and visual equipment, working closely with camp staff to plan and execute all audio and visual needs for camp activities.
+Document camp events and activities through photography and video.
+Actively participate in the camp program whenever time allows, setting a positive example for fellow staff with energy, enthusiasm, and a passion for camp.

 Qualifications and Certifications: